marcelpatrick/animation-on-planes/README.md

 - Create a material instance out of the material
   - Assign the media texture with the GIF to this instance's Param2d: in Parameter Groups > Global texture parameter values > Texture
   - Adjust material params if needed

+- Open the media player
+  - Select loop option
+  - click on play for the gif animation to start playing on the material instance

 - Put a plain into the world
   - Assign the material instance to the plain